craigthackerx/azure-challenge/README.md

 - Using a containerization platform of your choosing, package your API in, for example, a `docker` or `podman` container with proper consideration for CI/CD, automation and image updating.
 You may choose to upload this to Docker Hub or similar if you wish.

-- The container should be ran inside the Linux VM with port 8080 being accepted externally, but port 80 accepted exposed from the container.
+- The container should be ran inside the Linux VM with port 8080 externally. but should run 2021 internally.

 - Document your solution fully and write considerations to be made in regards to DevOps automation, security etc.